 For the past three decades, Michael Alan Kaskel has developed a solid national reputation as an interior design and architectural photographer.
-Based in Chicago, he has made a name for himself industry-wide, and developed a style of photographing interiors that uses natural light to capture the ambiance of the space for all to experience.
+Based in Chicago, he has made a name for himself industry-wide.
+His style of photographing interiors uses natural light ONLY, to capture the ambiance of the space for all to experience.

 Kaskel traces his interest in photography back to childhood when, at age 8, his father gifted him a camera purchased while in Korea.
 From that moment on and whenever possible, Kaskel has documented life and locations from a lens.